 In addition to receiving usual care, eligible patients will be allocated using a central web-based randomisation service (without stratification or minimisation).
-From version 6.0 of the protocol, a factorial design will be used such that eligible patients may be randomised to one of the treatment arms in Randomisation A and, simultaneously, to one of the treatment arms in Randomisation B. From version 10.0 of the protocol, a further factorial randomisation was added (Main Randomisation part C); from version 13.0 of the protocol a further factorial randomisation was added (Main Randomisation part D).
+From version 6.0 of the protocol, a factorial design will be used such that eligible patients may be randomised to one of the treatment arms in Randomisation A and, simultaneously, to one of the treatment arms in Randomisation B. From version 10.0 of the protocol, a further factorial randomisation was added (Main Randomisation part C [discontinued in version 15.0); from version 13.0 of the protocol a further factorial randomisation was added (Main Randomisation part D).
 From version 12.1 of the protocol, children may be recruited into the trial even if there are no main randomisation treatments which are both available and suitable provided they meet the criteria for inclusion in the second randomisation, per section 2.5.
 They will not be allocated to a main randomisation group, but will be potentially eligible for the second randomisation between tocilizumab, anakinra and control.
+From version 15.0 of the protocol a further factorial randomisation was added (Main Randomisation part E).